 |ext||File extension to use in renaming output files||No|

-|includes||comma- or space-separated list of patterns of files that must be included.||No; defaults to all (
+|includes||Comma- or space-separated list of patterns of files that must be included.||No; defaults to all (

-|includesfile||the name of a file.
+|includesfile||Name of a file.
 Each line of this file is taken to be an include pattern||No|

-|excludes||comma- or space-separated list of patterns of files that must be excluded.||No; defaults to default excludes or none if defaultexcludes is
+|excludes||Comma- or space-separated list of patterns of files that must be excluded.||No; defaults to default excludes or none if defaultexcludes is

-|excludesfile||the name of a file.
+|excludesfile||Name of a file.
 Each line of this file is taken to be an exclude pattern||No|

 You can specify additional command line arguments for the converter with

 <arg> elements.
 These elements are specified

 like Command-line Arguments but have an additional attribute that

 can be used to enable arguments only if a given converter implementation will be used.